🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 7.9 -- 20 EET/EEST aligns perfectly with European business hours and offers a manageable overlap for both Asian and East Coast North American markets.
+πŸ•°οΈ Time Zone Favorability + 7.7 -- 20 Antiparos is in the EEST time zone (UTC+3), which overlaps well with European business hours and offers a reasonable window for North American remote work in the morning.

 πŸ“ˆ BUSINESS & ECONOMY